 At initial recognition, the Organization may irrevocably elect to subsequently measure any financial instrument at fair value.
+The organization has not made such election.

 With the exception of those instruments designated at fair value, all other financial assets and liabilities are subsequently measured at amortized cost using the effective interest rate method.